 Welcome to Raven Ecological Blog.

 I’m Deb Wellwood.
 I’m keen to delve into all kinds of relationships between people and the environment that sustains us, culturally, ecologically, economically, socially.
-Here, you’ll find one ecologist’s knowledge, experiences, and perspective on several topics that have connections running this way and that!
+Here, you’ll find one ecologist’s knowledge, experiences, and perspective in a web of topics with connections running this way and that!

 There’s so much to explore in the networks that connect communities and ecosystems (ecological communities).

 By blending my assorted passions, life experiences, and career expertise, you’ll read about

 - natural history